 In Modern Buddhism: The Path of Compassion and Wisdom, Geshe Kilsang Gyato identifies the contemplation of death as being fundamental to our spiritual development.
 The felt-meaning of death and the wisdom it invites requires careful cultivation.

 Since our intellectual knowledge of death does not touch our hearts, each and every day we continue to think, I shall not die today, I shall not die today… This mind that thinks every day I shall not die today is deceptive – it leads us in the wrong direction and causes our human life to become empty.

 - Geshe Kilsang Gyato in Modern Buddhism: The Path of Compassion and Wisdom

-The approach of death is shrouded in mystery and uncertainty.
-In ignoring death, we create of possibility of pursuing wrong direction in life and causing our human life to become empty.
-There is no assurance that we will wake up tomorrow, or if we will live long enough to enjoy our hard earned savings in retirement.
-When we find ourselves ruminating on the past or grasping wishfully at some imaginary future reward, we lose our awareness of the here and now.
+By avoiding or ignoring the contemplation of death, we create of possibility of pursuing wrong direction in life and causing our human life to become empty.
 The contemplation of death is a practice designed to center us in the present moment.
 Each day is a brand new day, because it always carries the possibility that it may be our last day.

 Contemplation: I May Die Today